mwei210/choropleth/docs/README.md

 **Day 4**:

 - [ ] Make a popup whenever the viewer hovers over a county
-- [ ] Build the modal and nav links
+- [ ] Build the description and nav links
 - [ ] Ensure the presentation is clean and cogent

 ## Bonus features